 Then, of course, Runyon sinks deeper into underhanded nastiness, and his attacks, whether or not they have ideals or facts behind them, are vicious and ironically without the character that he so vehemently insists a politician should have.
 At one point his wife tells him that she doesn’t understand who he’s become, that she used to be so proud of him.
 She mentions his rabid crusade against hate speech at one point.
 It doesn’t matter, Runyon is over it.
 He’s obsessed with ending Laine, and he’ll do even the illegal to destroy her.
 This too is believable.
 This is how corruption happens in politics.

 I do not belong to a political party, I find them entirely too reductive, manipulative, and, currently, divisive.
-I have long called myself an independent (with a brief stint as a libertarian until I delved into Ayn Rand), I like to freely gather what I can from both parties, though I do tend more to the right, whatever that means anymore.
-When in the presence of someone with very loud or extreme conservative or liberal views, I often find myself playing devil’s advocate and scramble towards whatever the opposition is in relation to the person I’m speaking with.
+I have long called myself an independent/moderate/centrist, I like to freely gather what I can from both parties, because I don’t think it’s possible for one group to represent the optimal way of doing things ALL the time.
+When in the presence of someone with very loud or extreme conservative or liberal views, I often find myself playing devil’s advocate and float ideas from whatever the opposition is in relation to the person I’m speaking with (though to be fair, 2016 has really changed how I look at things).
 I’ve wondered if I just do this to be contrary, but I think it at least comes from a sincere desire to bring as much balance as possible to the discussion, so when I watch The Contender I’m both very impressed and ruffled when it tries to present one party as wholly Good, though I am the first to admit that I’m not sure how I would feel if the story were flipped.
 I suppose it would depend on who I was talking to (is this a reflection on my own character?
 Probably).

 But Wait, There’s More.

-According to Hollywood Lore, this movie, produced by Gary (who selected it because he felt it championed a strong female lead) and his longtime manager Douglas Urbanski (a well-known hyper-conservative), almost sunk Gary’s career.
-Of course, if you look at his filmography, he wasn’t having a great five or so years anyway, and this film was by far the best thing from this era, but the minor scandal surrounding it didn’t seem to help matters.
+According to Hollywood Lore, this movie, produced by Gary (who selected it because he felt it championed a strong female lead) and his longtime manager Douglas Urbanski (a well-known conservative), almost sunk Gary’s career.
+This film was by far the best thing from this era (leading roles in big studio movies had ceased since 1995’s The Scarlet Letter, and he was getting much less choosy about parts than he used to be) but the minor scandal surrounding it didn’t seem to help matters.
 Reportedly, upon the film’s release Oldman was critical of the film, saying it ejected parts from the script and was cut in such a way that vilified Runyon and glorified the left, rather than remaining balanced.
 Well, yes.
 That’s clear.
 What’s unclear is how Gary managed to miss that when the film was being made, but I guess it’s possible.
-The director/writer of the film dismissed the “scandal” and offered the explanation that Oldman had gotten so much into character that he no longer saw Runyon as a villain, which is also possible, though it’s very difficult to see Runyon as anything but.
+The director/writer of the film dismissed the “scandal” and offered the explanation that Oldman had gotten so much into character that he no longer saw Runyon as a villain, which is also possible, though when All-American Good Guy President Bridges cancels you, I don’t know how he could manage to view him as anything but a baddie, ultimately.